-The late David Gale had also fundamental contributions to the theory of stable allocations and it is reasonable to think that he would have also been awarded with the prize had he been alive in 2012.
-He was born in New York on December 13, 1921 and died in Berkeley (California) on March 7, 2008.
-He obtained hid Ph.D. from Princeton University in 1949 under the supervision of Albert W. Tucker.
-He had two main affiliations: at Brown University (from 1954 to 1981) and at the University of California, Berkeley, (from 1965 to 2008).
-He had also relevant contributions to Mathematical Economics and Game Theory.
-Gale (1960) is still a very useful reference on the applications of Linear Programming to Economics.
+David Gale (1921-2008) made also fundamental contributions to the theory of stable allocations and he might have been also been awarded with the prize if he had he been alive in 2012.
+He was born in New York city, NY, on December 13, 1921 and died in Berkeley (California) on March 7, 2008.
+He obtained his Ph.D. from Princeton University in 1949 under the supervision of Albert W. Tucker (1905-1995).
+He had two main affiliations, the first at Brown University (from 1954 to 1981) and the second at the University of California, Berkeley, (from 1965 to 2008).
+He made also relevant contributions to mathematical economics and game theory, and his work is still a very useful reference on the applications of linear programming to economics [6].